postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 ## Why do I need to adopt this?

 "Why?
-My words mean the right thing."
+My words mean the right thing.
+I don't have to adopt this."
 Bottom line is, you don't.
 This, like all things, is a choice you make.
 Choosing inclusive words takes almost no effort (that's why this document exists).
 So, not only will you be judged for using poor words, you stand to be judged for using them when it would have taken no additional effort to use better words.
 Are you are jerk for insisting on using objectionable words?
-Well, that's subjective and my optionion is: yes.
+Well, that's subjective and my opinion is: yes.

 ## It's a waste of time because the goal posts keep moving